StreetSupport/real-change-seed/hugo/content/stories/real-help-doncaster.md

   name: Peter*
   age: "37"
   help: Uniform for Work
+  body: >-
+    ### Peter's Story.

-  body: "*“I have recently starting doing some work experience in the community
-    but unfortunately I didn’t have any work clothes or boots.
-Thanks to the Real Help Doncaster fund I have been able to buy the essential items I need to continue the work and help to build my confidence. “*"
+    *“I have recently starting doing some work experience in the community but unfortunately I didn’t have any work clothes or boots.
+Thanks to the Real Help Doncaster fund I have been able to buy the essential items I need to continue the work and help to build my confidence. “*
 realchange:
   heading: Real Help Doncaster
   body: >-